CosmoLike/cocoa/README.md

 This will put the repository in a detached HEAD (meaning you are no longer on a branch).

+**Step :two:** If you have cloned using the `https://github.com/CosmoLike/cocoa.git` address instead of `git@github.com:CosmoLike` (which requires ssh-key setup and developer privileges), following the general instructions for users, we reccommend changing the url by typing

+    "${CONDA_PREFIX}"/bin/git remote set-url origin git@github.com:CosmoLike/cocoa.git

-**Step :two:** Move the detached state to a new local branch via the command
+**Step :three:** Move the detached state to a new local branch via the command

     git switch -c mylocalbranch

 Now, all commits will be associated with this local branch.

-**Step :three:** At the end of development, fetch and download the remote branch the user wants to upload the local development
+**Step :four:** At the end of development, fetch and download the remote branch the user wants to upload the local development

     git switch -c myremotebranch origin/myremotebranch

 This will switch the repository to the `myremotebranch`.
 Users can verify that this is indeed the case with the command `git branch`.

-**Step :four:** Assuming here that `myremotebranch` is the the main branch, merge the changes made on the local branch via the command
+**Step :five:** Assuming here that `myremotebranch` is the the main branch, merge the changes made on the local branch via the command

     git merge mybranch